-A risk management strategy will be developed by the MPTF Secretariat and will take into account the nature of risks in relation to the implementation of the NCD and Mental Health Catalytic Fund.
-It will define the NCD and Mental Health Catalytic Fund's risk tolerance, establish policies in relation to identified risks, and determine the risk treatment through mitigation measures or adaptation.
+A risk management strategy will be developed by the MPTF Secretariat and will take into account the nature of risks in relation to the implementation of the Health4Life Fund.
+It will define the Health4Life Fund's risk tolerance, establish policies in relation to identified risks, and determine the risk treatment through mitigation measures or adaptation.
 Risk monitoring will be done by the Secretariat as part of their regular reporting.
 Key mitigation or adaptation measures taken in accordance with the risk management strategy and their direct influence on achieving the expected results will be highlighted.

-The NCD and Mental Health Catalytic Fund is looking to raise USD 250 million over five years.
+The Health4Life Fund is looking to raise USD 250 million.
 The Steering Committee will at each of its meetings review progress and trajectories in achieving this amount.
-If projections suggest that the NCD and Mental Health Catalytic Fund will not obtain the full amount of funds, the Steering Committee will take steps to adjusting the scope of the Fund - and if necessary close the Fund.
+If projections suggest that the Health4Life Fund will not obtain the full amount of funds, the Steering Committee will take steps to adjusting the scope of the Fund - and if necessary close the Fund.